 “In one second.
 Most of the actual time is just going to be flying over there.”

 That’s good to know.”
 It isn’t, though.
-All that did was make my fear of space travel all that more sharp.
+All that did was make my fear of space travel all that sharper.
 One second to cut through a ship’s hull and expose all of its soft parts to the cold vacuum?
 “Why don’t people get hijacked more often?”

 “It’s a military-grade boarding assault cutter.
 A little hard to get, these days.”